US From Mount Athos ... to your home

 It is not easy to describe in a few words the life and works of a great ascetic Elder Arsenios.
 He was born in Pontos in 1886.
 While still young, he was burning with Holy zeal.
 He decided to leave his country and walk from Russia to Constantinople and from there to the Holy Land, where he served at the Holy Sepulcher and at other Holy places for almost ten years.
 In the Church of the Holy Resurrection in Jerusalem, blessed Elder Arsenios served for more than ten years.
 There, it was God’s will to meet with the well-known great ascetic of Egina, Ieronymos, from whom he received the higher teachings of monastic life.
 His soul, thirsty and burning with Holy adoration, was calling together with David: “Truly my soul waits upon God, from Him comes my salvation.
 He alone is my rock and my salvation, He is my fortress, I shall never be shaken”.
 He then left the wiles of the world and ascended to Mount Athos, the Holy garden of our Lady.

-Saint George Karslides
+Saint George Karslides of Drama

-Saint George Karslides
+Saint George Karslides of Drama

 Saint George Karslides was born in Argyroupolis, Pontos in 1901.
 He became an orphan very young, so it was his pious grandmother, who raised the young Athanasios (St. George's baptismal name) to have a "holy fear of God and a fervent love for the Church's divine services".
 The region of Pontos in Asia Minor has historically been a great seat of Orthodoxy and more recently was also the site of such spiritually important monasteries of Panagia Soumela, Peristereota and St. John Vazelonos.
 At the age of five Athanasios began tending his family\'s flocks, all while bearing the harsh treatment of his older brother, who made life difficult for him and for his younger sister Anna.
 They bore this with love, perseverance and holiness.
 In fact, when Anna died at a young age, light emanated from her grave.
 Three years later, when her remains were exhumed, her bones had the same yellow hue as the Saints of God.